Lieutenant Governor of New Jersey: 2009 gubernatorial election

 New Jersey elected its first lieutenant governor in 2009.
 After the primary election in June 2009, Governor Corzine signed into law A.3902, a bill from the state legislature that sought to clarify a vague passage in the state constitution concerning a gubernatorial candidate's selection of a running mate.
 Corzine signed the bill into law on June 25, 2009.
 The constitution provided that a gubernatorial candidate select a running mate within 30 days after the "nomination."
-The confusion that arose concerned whether the "nomination" was the date of the primary election or the date that the vote count of that election was confirmed as final and certified by the state's Secretary of State.
+Confusion arose over whether the nomination was the date of the primary election or the date that the vote count of that election was confirmed as final and certified by the state's Secretary of State.
 As defined by state law, the primary election is held on "Tuesday after the first Monday in June".
 However, the reported winner of a primary election is not official until the state's 21 county clerks are canvassed for official results after an election.
-This allows time for the Secretary of State to tabulate stray late absentee ballots (i.e. from military voters stationed outside the state); calculate final adjustments of vote tallies; litigate legal disputes; and conduct recounts if necessary.
+This allows time for the Secretary of State to tabulate stray late absentee ballots, including military voters stationed outside the state, calculate final adjustments of vote tallies, litigate legal disputes, and conduct recounts if necessary.
 A.3902 provided a clarification of this deadline as "30 days after primary results are certified by the secretary of state, not the primary election itself."
-The bill also reduced the number of days in which the June primary election results must be certified from 86 days (which would place the deadline in August) to the fourth Friday in June, less than 4 weeks after the election.
-By enacting this bill, New Jersey's gubernatorial candidates had an extra three-and-a-half weeks to announce their selection of a lieutenant governor running mate.
-The 2009 deadline for such an announcement was moved from July 2 (30 days after the primary election) to July 27 (30 days after the certification of election results).
+The bill also reduced the number of days in which the June primary election results must be certified from 86 days, which would place the deadline in August, to the fourth Friday in June, less than four weeks after the election.
+By enacting this bill, New Jersey's gubernatorial candidates had an extra three and a half weeks to announce their selection of a lieutenant governor running mate.
+The 2009 deadline for such an announcement was moved from July 2, 30 days after the primary election, to July 27, which is 30 days after the certification of election results.

 In the week before the deadline, the three candidates nominated for governor and running in the November general election selected their running mates.
 The incumbent, Democratic nominee Governor Jon Corzine, chose State Senator Loretta Weinberg.
 His Republican challenger, Chris Christie, a former U.S. Attorney for New Jersey, selected Monmouth County Sheriff Kim Guadagno.
 Independent candidate Chris Daggett selected Frank J. Esposito, a history professor and former administrator at Kean University.
 On November 3, 2009, Christie defeated Corzine by a margin of 48.5% (1,174,445 votes) to 44.9% (1,087,731 votes), with 5.8% (139,579 votes) of the vote going to Daggett.
 With Christie's election as governor, Kim Guadagno was slated to become the state's first lieutenant governor in its modern form.
 Christie and Guadagno were installed at inaugural ceremonies held on January 19, 2010.